Gina Luria Walker

 PhD, 18th-Century Literature, New York University

-Associate Professor of Women Studies; School for Undergraduate Studies; The New School for Public Engagement; Affiliate, Liberal Studies Program, The New School for Social Research Media Contact Information:Areas of Expertise:
+Associate Professor of Women Studies, Bachelor's Program for Adults and Transfer Students; Affiliate, Liberal Studies Program, The New School for Social Research Media Contact Information:Areas of Expertise:

 Women’s intellectual history; history of dissent; secular Jewish studies; Female biography in global context